 The Commission previously authorized up to \$250 million of transportation revenue refunding bonds.
-The 2007 Series 1 Bonds are being issued pursuant to this authorization, and the amount and timing of any additional transportation revenue refunding bonds depend on market conditions.
-The 2007 Series A Bonds and any additional transportation revenue refunding bonds, if and when issued, will be on parity with the Prior Bonds, the 2007 Series 1 Bonds, and any additional parity Bonds issued by the State pursuant to the provisions and conditions of the General Resolution.
+The Commission sold the 2007 Series 1 Bonds on February 13, 2007 with delivery expected on March 8, 2007.
+The amount and timing of any additional issuance of transportation revenue refunding bonds depend on market conditions.
+The 2007 Series 1 Bonds and the additional transportation revenue refunding bonds, if and when issued, will be on parity with the Prior Bonds, the 2007 Series A Bonds, and any additional parity Bonds issued by the State pursuant to the provisions and conditions of the General Resolution.

 The Commission has previously authorized the issuance of additional Bonds for the funding of the outstanding Notes.
-If and when issued, the funding Bonds will be on parity with the Prior Bonds, the 2007 Series 1 Bonds, and any additional parity Bonds issued by the State pursuant to the provisions and conditions of the General Resolution.
+If and when issued, the funding Bonds will be on parity with the Prior Bonds, the 2007 Series A Bonds, and any additional parity Bonds issued by the State pursuant to the provisions and conditions of the General Resolution.